CyborgSquirrel/pseudo-compilator/docs/main.typ

 */

-Our work, Pseudocode, is a language that has a specific target audience -- high-school pupils in Romania, a specific goal -- teaching the basics of imperative computer programming, and it also has significant adoption, being put forward by the Romanian Government.
-Its specification has not appeared to change since its inception#todo[fact check?], and it is already part of the Romanian Baccalaureate.
+The Pseudocode programming language that is part of the Romanian Baccalaureate does not appear to possess an official specification, nor an implementation.
+It is targeted at a highly specific target audience -- high-school level pupils in Romania, and it accomplishes a specific goal -- teaching the basics of imperative computer programming, together with some algorithms.

+/*

+1. Pseudocode has advantages for examination, being a fixed and very simple language
+2. governments adopt new technology slowly

+*/

+We believe that it is unlikely that the languages we have enumerated prior would be able to replace Pseudocode in the Romanian Baccalaureate.
+Our reasoning is twofold.
+First, Pseudocode possesses properties which are advantageous for its purpose of being used in examinations: it is a simple language, which does not receive updates, and which can be very quickly learned in its entirety.
+Second, governments generally tend to change and take up new technologies slowly #todo[cite], which means that even if an alternative language which happens to be better than Pseudocode is developed, it is not guaranteed when or if it will be adopted.

-Taking into account that governments typically adopt new technology at a slow pace, we believe it unlikely that Pseudocode will be replaced soon.
-Therefore, it is worthwile to improve the user experience of Pseudocode, developing compilers, editors, debuggers for it, with the goal of helping pupils to learn, and assisting teachers and graders.
+With all this in mind, we believe it's worthwhile to improve the user experience of Pseudocode, by developing editors, compilers, debuggers, etc..
+It has the potential of encouraging and helping high-school students in Romania, on their path to learning informatics, while also assisting teachers and exam graders.

 = Theory <theory>